 Once everything is set up, the easiest way to deal with payments of all household bills is to set up direct debits or standing orders.
 This ensures everything is paid on time.
 For this, you will need to set everything up using your Belgian bank account.

-See our guide to connecting utilities, telephone, internet, and TV for more information on setting this up.
+See our guide to connecting utilities in Belgium for more information on setting this up.

-When moving to Belgium, it is important to have a Belgian bank account for receiving salary and paying small daily costs.
+When moving to Belgium, it’s important to have a Belgian bank account for receiving your salary and paying daily costs.
 This is also necessary to set up things such as the rental guarantee and insurance for your housing.
-“It’s really one of the first things you have to do when you arrive,” Salvatore explains.
-“Plus it’s important to have at least one personal contact at your new bank when you first move abroad; someone to whom you can ask questions, who is going to be there to help you, and act as a personal adviser – maybe even in your mother tongue,” he says.
+“It’s one of the first things you must do,” Salvatore explains.
+“Plus, it’s important to have at least one personal contact at your new bank; someone to whom you can ask questions, who is going to be there to help you, and act as a personal adviser – maybe even in your mother tongue,” he says.

-“Besides, Belgium is statistically one of the cheapest countries in the EU for banking services and to open an account.”
+“Besides, Belgium is statistically one of the cheapest countries in the EU for banking services.”

-To open a bank account you will need to show your ID or passport plus an official proof of address.
-Interestingly, your official address doesn’t have to be Belgium, it can be from your home country or the last country you lived.
-This can be an important piece of paper to have with you when sorting things like electricity, gas, phone bill, driving license, or your HR working document.
+To open a bank account, you need your ID or passport plus an official proof of address.
+Interestingly, your official address doesn’t have to be Belgian; it can be from the last country you lived in.
+This is important when sorting things like electricity, gas, phone bill, or driving license.